hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/3-system_setup.rst

         tleap -f 2-tleap.in

 Here is the content of the :file:`tutorial/metadata/system/2-tleap.in`

-* leaprc.protein.ff19SB for the protein
-* leaprc.gaff2 for the ligand molecule
-* leaprc.water.spce for the water molecules

 .. code-block:: bash
         :caption: Load, combine, solvate, neutralise and finally build a ready to simulate system